Consumer Medicine Information

 undergo dialysis using certain high-flux membranes.

-treat high blood pressure).
+as AIIRAs (a medicine also used to treat high blood pressure).

 are pregnant or intend to become pregnant.